College of Communication & Fine Arts

 North Central Texas College, and in public school music education.

-College Music Society, National Association of College Wind and Percussion Instructors,
+of College Wind and Percussion Instructors, and National Association for Music Education.

-has been featured as a presenter or performer at numerous conventions of the International
+He has been featured as a presenter or performer at numerous conventions of the International

 Clarinet Association, including at festivals in Ohio, Georgia, Sweden, Spain and Belgium.

-His work has been published in various journals, including the Journal of Performing Arts Leadership in Higher Education, Planning for Higher Education, The Department Chair, The Clarinet, Saxophone Symposium, Medical Problems of Performing Artists, and the NACWPI Journal.
+His scholarly work has been published in various journals, including the Journal of Performing Arts Leadership in Higher Education, Planning for Higher Education, The Department Chair, The Clarinet, Saxophone Symposium, Medical Problems of Performing Artists, and the NACWPI Journal.

 As a performing clarinetist, Thrasher has performed in symphony and opera orchestras